sweetgiggles201/sweetgiggles201/README.md

 </div>

 🩷 Anyone under **16**
-🌸 Creeps, rude people, or anyone who makes me uncomfortable.
+🌸 Creeps, rude people, and anyone who makes me uncomfortable.
+I won't add you if i am uncomfortable!!
 🧸 If we have nothing in common, I'd rather not chat.
-🍓 Trump supporters, dry people, and atheists.
+🍓 Trump supporters, dry people, and atheists(those who look for arguments).
 ✝️ If you throw blasphemy jokes or anything disrespectful towards Jesus, i don't joke like that.
 I may not follow but that doesn't give you the right to disrespect Jesus around me.
 🕊️ Please don't joke about dark magic, witchcraft, or similar topics.
 💌 If you trauma dump, idk you so talk to a professional!